-Apple’s has released a new iOS 13.3.1 update for iPhone and the new firmware addresses some lingering issues on board iOS 13.
+Apple’s released an iOS 13.3.1 update for iPhone and the firmware addresses some lingering issues on board iOS 13.

 iOS 13.3.1 serves as iOS 13.3’s successor and the point update brings a short list of enhancements, bug fixes, and security patches to iPhone users.

 With that in mind, we want to take you through everything there is to know about Apple’s latest update for the iPhone and iOS 13.